 - SKIP: Cheaply made soap, shampoo and cosmetics can be harmful to your skin.
 Don’t buy name-brand travel-size toiletries either; you can usually get tiny shampoo and soap bottles for less than a buck at big-box stores.

-When it’s not a bargain
+When it’s not considered dollar store deals

 When making a purchase at the dollar store, hold it up to this checklist.
 If your item fits any of these criteria, you’re better off without it: